biosimulations/biosimulations/docs/concepts/conventions/simulator-interfaces.md

 - **Use KiSAO to describe simulation algorithms and their parameters**.
 Interfaces to simulation tools should use KiSAO terms to indicate specific algorithms and algorithm parameters.
 - **Support the COMBINE/OMEX format for collections of models and simulations**.
 Interfaces to simulation tools should support the full COMBINE/OMEX specification.
 - **Execute all tasks described in the master file of the COMBINE/OMEX archive**: When a COMBINE/OMEX archive file contains a master SED-ML document, simulation tools should execute all tasks defined inside the master file.
 When an archive doesn't contain a master SED-ML file, simulation tools should execute all of the tasks defined in each SED-ML file in the archive.
-- **Support the BioSimulators format for reports of simulation results**: Interfaces to simulation tools should save reports in the [BioSimulators HDF5 format](./simulation-run-reports.md) for data for reports and plots of simulation results.
+- **Support the BioSimulators format for reports of simulation results**: Interfaces to simulation tools should save reports in the [BioSimulators HDF5 format](./simulation-run-reports.md) for simulation data from reports and plots.
 Within the HDF5 file, each report and plot should be saved to a path equal to the combination of the relative path of its parent SED-ML file within the COMBINE/OMEX archive and the id of the report.
 - **Save plots in Portable Document Format (PDF) bundled into a zip archive**.
 Within the zip archive, each plot should be saved to a path equal to the combination of the relative path of its parent SED-ML file within the COMBINE/OMEX archive, the id of the plot, and the extension .pdf
 - **Save simulation outputs to standard file paths**: Data for reports and plots should be saved to `{ out-dir }/reports.h5`.
 Plots should be saved to `{ out-dir }/plots.zip`.